SrijanBadhya/Debsoc/Running the PES Debsoc.md

 How do we usually carry out informal recruitments?
 - (What we usually don't do is inform people that this is even possible, and hence we only get a small number of people who push their message through their friends, or get their hands on the contact number of the clubhead and pester them).
-This is enormous work on them, and it
+This is enormous work on them, and it should be way easier than this for someone to opt in.
+Most people don't even think this is possible because the natural assumption of an ignorant first year is that people only get recruited during recruitments, so even if they want to reach out, they don't because they don't see the point of the attempt.
+- Please announce to everyone that their friends can get recruited into the soc.
+- This doesn't require a whole dedic

 Also give a few reasons on why we should allow lateral entry people, like reduces the load, helps us get more members for sessions temporarily at least.